-For further information on the investment of the Fund and the Governors' Pension Account (the Account), reference should be made to the annual report of Funds SA.
-The investment assets, liabilities, income and expense contained in this financial report are related to the investment activities of Funds SA.
+For further information on the investment of the Fund, reference should be made to the annual report of Funds SA.
+The financial report of Funds SA discloses the investment assets, liabilities, income and expenses relating to the investment activities of Funds SA.

-(c) Funding arrangements
+(d) Funding arrangements